 You can find a spot for your RV in the Moro campground, as well as tent camping sites.
 There are primitive sites for those ready for a hike of at least 3 miles with bathrooms available.

 Lake Tahoe Camping Situated in Northern California, Lake Tahoe is a must-see location and a perfect site for campers to set their tents.

 The East Coast features extraordinary beaches and is packed with ideal spots for camping.
-The West Coast is close to several historic locations and recommended for biking and hiking.
+The West Coast is close to several historic locations and is recommended for biking and hiking.

-If you are planning to go RV camping with your family, the South Coast is features the best camping spots for families.
+If you are planning to go RV camping with your family, the South Coast features the best camping spots for families.
 The North Coast is suitable for hiking and fishing.
 The bottom line is there is a wide range of activities that you can do here.

 Yosemite is one of the most visited and busiest parks in North America.

 Yosemite is a UNESCO World Heritage Site covering an approximate area of 1189 square miles of hiking trails, wilderness, streams, lakes, and ponds.
 There’s no better way to experience the beauty of this place than to camp in it.